Llangennith, Gower Peninsula, Wales

 10+ during good weather falling to around 2 in winter.

 Hillend campsite has all the facilities you’d expect plus and onsite café and bar.
-In Llangenith village you’ll find the King’s Head pub which serves food and beverages.
+In Llangennith village you’ll find the King’s Head pub which serves food and beverages.
 It’s not the biggest, however, and reaches capacity quickly.
 Across the road you’ll find PJ’s (surfing legend) Surf Shop which stocks all your surfing and SUP essentials.

-Separating the men from the boys (and girls from the women) when a big swell pulses in ‘Genith is ferociously hard to paddle out back.
+Separating the men from the boys (and girls from the women) when a big swell pulses in ‘Gennith is ferociously hard to paddle out back.
 At other times, when it’s less than 4ft, you’ll find a fairly mellow, easy going wave that’s great for learning to SUP surfing.
 Improvers will also be challenged whilst experts will find fun walls for all manner of carves.
-Llangenith is exposed and does get blown out quickly.
+Llangennith is exposed and does get blown out quickly.
 The southern Rhossili end offers shelter from S wind with other breaks available around the peninsula working on various conditions.
-Overall Llangenith’s vibe is quite family and laid back during summer.
+Overall Llangennith’s vibe is quite family and laid back during summer.
 There’s an almost Californian vibe surrounding the village and beach with plenty of dude and dudettes mixing/mingling with mum and dad types.
 If it should go flat there’s plenty of opportunity for SUP touring, with the imposing Worm’s Head rock formation offering potential for investigation if you know what you’re doing.